-Our two Ambrose Residence buildings have the capacity to house 242 students in single, double and triple occupancy rooms, and it's all steps away from our academic building.
+Our two Ambrose Residence buildings have the capacity to house students in single and double occupancy rooms, and it's all steps away from our academic building.
 Rooms are equipped with a bed, desk, chair and closet space for each student.
-Each room is connected to another by a bathroom which is shared between four to five students.
+Each room is connected to another by a bathroom which is shared with the adjoining room.
 Each floor contains a spacious lounge space equipped with couches, two refrigerators, a kitchen sink, cabinets and a microwave.